lugatuic/lug-docs/rfc0000-lug-constitution.md

 ### 4.3 Traditional Officers

 There shall be three offices which must be filled each calendar year by University tier members of the LUG.
 These positions are required by the university and so therefore must be filled.
-These positions are President, Vice-President, and Treasurer.
+These positions are President, Vice-President, Treasurer, and Secretary.
 Each position may be filled by one person and one person only.
 This person must not have any other Traditional Officer position.

 #### 4.3.1 President